probabilityspace01/Probability-Space/content/talk/Webinar1_ArnabISI/index.md

 Have we ever wondered, why the axiom of "**Countable Additivity**" is so crucial while defining Probability Measure (or while extending any finite measure)?

 In our opening webinar, we will hear about the usung significance of Countable Additivity through one of the most perplexing paradoxes.

+So we invite all of you to attend this session, being live steamed on YouTube, the link to which is provided below.

 ### Abstract